Tiffany Chapel: History

 In 1893 the then-800 sqft chapel was installed as a showpiece in the Manufacturers and Liberal Arts Building at the 1893 Exposition.
-Tiffany reportedly said that "his was a chapel in which to worship art."
-Visited by 1.4 million people it was greatly admired, brought international attention to Tiffany, and won 54 awards.
+Tiffany reportedly said that his was "a chapel in which to worship art".
+Visited by 1.4 million people, it was greatly admired, brought international attention to Tiffany, and won 54 awards.

 After the fair, it was disassembled and placed in storage.
-In 1898, Celia Whipple Wallace (1833-1916) purchased the chapel for $50,000 for it to be installed in the Cathedral of St. John the Divine, then under construction in Manhattan.
-It was installed in the basement crypt with the intent to be placed in the main church.
+In 1898, Celia Whipple Wallace (1833-1916) purchased the chapel for $50,000 to be installed in the Cathedral of St. John the Divine, then under construction in Manhattan.
+It was installed in the basement crypt with the intent to move it into the main part of the church when that was completed.
 However, when Ralph Adams Cram took over as architect, the style of the cathedral was changed to "gothic" and the Tiffany chapel stayed in the basement.
 It was in ecclesiastical use for about twelve years (1899–1911)—the only time it served as a chapel—then abandoned when the choir above was completed, and fell into disrepair.
-After 1916, Tiffany reacquired it, made repairs and replacements where necessary, and installed the work in its own building on his Long Island estate, Laurelton Hall.
-After his death in 1933, the estate changed.
-The Tiffany Foundation dismantled the chapel in 1949 and sold some pieces.
+After 1916, Louis Tiffany reacquired it, made repairs and replacements where necessary, and installed it in its own separate building on his Long Island estate, Laurelton Hall.
+Tiffany died in 1933, and in 1949 the Tiffany Foundation dismantled the chapel and sold some of the pieces.

-After a fire in 1957 that had destroyed the main building, the remnants of the chapel were in disrepair.
-They were headed for destruction when Jeannette G. and Hugh F. McKean came to Laurelton Hall to recover its windows and architectural elements for the Morse Museum in Winter Park.
+After a fire in 1957 that destroyed the building it was in, the remnants of the chapel were in disrepair.
+They were headed for destruction when Jeannette G. and Hugh F. McKean went to Laurelton Hall to recover windows and architectural elements for the Morse Museum in Winter Park.
 They tracked other parts of the chapel that had been sold and repurchased them, so that the elements of the chapel could be reunited.
 After an extensive renovation the restored Tiffany Chapel became accessible to the public in 1999.
-Most of the items are original including the windows, columns, arches, decorative moldings, the altar floor, as well as most furnishings.
+Most of the items are original including the windows, columns, arches, decorative moldings, the altar floor, as well as most of the furnishings.
 Non-original parts such as the walls, ceilings, and the floor of the nave are redesigned following descriptions of the installation at Laurelton Hall.